CJanecka/Projects_and_CTFs/README.md

 # Projects_and_CTFs

-Here, I present the projects that have intrigued me the most
+Here, I present some of the projects I have completed which have intrigued me the most.